 the other person.

-(2) For the purpose of these regulations, an individual has supervised access to an SRS if he or she has access to the SRS in circumstances where he or she is supervised by a licence holder who is authorised to possess the SRS or a secure employee of such a licence holder.
+(2) For the purpose of these regulations, an individual has supervised access to an SRS if he or she has access to the SRS in circumstances where he or she is supervised by a licence holder who is authorised to possess the SRS or a secure nominee of such a licence holder.

-(3) For the purpose of these regulations, an individual has unsupervised access to an SRS if he or she has access to the SRS in circumstances where he or she is not supervised by a licence holder who is authorised to possess the SRS or a secure employee of such a licence holder.
+(3) For the purpose of these regulations, an individual has unsupervised access to an SRS if he or she has access to the SRS in circumstances where he or she is not supervised by a licence holder who is authorised to possess the SRS or a secure nominee of such a licence holder.

+[Regulation 5 amended in Gazette 2 Dec 2013 p.
+5502.]

+6. Application of these regulations

-6. These regulations do not apply to explosives
+(1) These regulations do not apply to or in respect of an explosive.

-These regulations do not apply to or in respect of an explosive.
+(2) These regulations do not apply to or in respect of an SRS if it is in the possession or under the control of —

+(a) a DGO acting in the course of duty; or

+(b) a police officer acting in the course of duty; or

+(c) a member of the police force of another place who is in the State with the approval of the Commissioner of Police for the purposes of, or a purpose related to, law enforcement in this State, acting in the course of duty; or

+(d) an officer of the Commonwealth, or a defence force of the Commonwealth, acting in the course of duty; or

+(e) the air, military or naval force of another country that is in the State with the approval of the Commonwealth for the purposes of, or a purpose related to, the defence of the Commonwealth.

+[Regulation 6 inserted in Gazette 2 Dec 2013 p.
+5502-3.]

 7. These regulations prevail over other regulations

 If these regulations conflict or are inconsistent with any other regulations made under the Act, other than the Dangerous Goods Safety (General) Regulations 2007, these regulations prevail.